VEckardt/Report_AssignedRolesbyProject/README.md

 - The Group Lists are not sorted yet
 - A normal user can change the parameters, and can view any users details (this might be solved by using https)
 - In Firefox and Chrome the layout looks perfect, in IE it looks a bit "different"
-- If you run the report as you usually would do (Item > Run Report), you will get a different user's details, but not from the current one.
-Still trying to find out which user this is then.
-It's not the server API user ;(